What Is Bipolar Depression, And How Can It Affect You?

 Most people have heard of depression, but not everyone understands what it entails.
 Rather than simply being sad, a person with depression may feel hopeless, lack energy, struggle to focus, and have changes in sleeping and eating habits.
 These symptoms interfere with daily living and are usually considered a depressive episode when they last for at least two weeks.

-A person with bipolar disorder experiences depressive episodes, and they also experience manic episodes at other times.
-Manic episodes involve highly elevated moods, during which a person might feel unusually happy, wired, active, and unable to sleep for long.
+A person with bipolar disorder experiences depressive episodes some of the time and manic episodes at other times.
+Manic episodes involve highly elevated moods, during which a person might feel unusually happy, wired, active, and like they need much less sleep—sometimes only a couple hours.
 In this article, we describe both types of episodes and specifically delve into the depression experienced by people with bipolar disorder.

 Getty